HonawalePrajaktaS/Sentiment-Analysis-and-Domain-Classification-of-Twitter-Data/README.md

 └── README.md

 ## Features
-- Sentiment analysis using pre-trained BERT models.
+- Sentiment analysis using Natural Language Processing.
-- Domain classification of tweets into categories like politics, education, etc.
+- Domain classification of tweets into categories like politics, education, etc using pre-trained BERT models.
 - Scalable data processing with PySpark.
+- Azure Databricks for data storage on Cloud.
+- Extraction of tweets from Twitter by using Selenium.
 - User-friendly interface built with Streamlit.